IU-PR/Capstone_project/content/docs/Groups/voyagio.md

 <h3>Next Steps:</h3>

 In the coming weeks, our development team has outlined a clear plan for the project, focusing on specific features and improvements that need to be implemented.
 Below is a list of priority features that we intend to work on:
-- Add logic to frontend and connect with backend using API.
+- Continue add logic to frontend and connect with backend using API.
 - Increase fields and entities in the database, add neccesasary logic in backend for MVP
 - Deploy on the server and provide a link for the application
 - Write a ML model, learn it and connect with the web application